-The Michael Palin Centre for Stammering (MPC) offers a range of individual and group therapy for children, young people and adults who stammer and/or clutter and their parents, and for adults who stammer and/or clutter.
+The Michael Palin Centre for Stammering (MPC) offers a range of individual and group therapy for children and young people who stammer and/or clutter and their parents, and for adults who stammer and/or clutter.

 What ages is it for?